 The Wall I Knew

-On a cold Sunday afternoon in January of 2019, two years after the Obamas, taking their grace and civility with them, departed The White House, and a day after the end of the longest government shutdown in United States history, I sat at my kitchen table and thought about the Wall.
+On a cold Sunday afternoon in January of 2019, a day after the end of the longest government shutdown in United States history, I sat at my kitchen table and thought about the Wall.
 Not the wall that caused the shutdown.
 Not the wall President Trump wants to build to protect us against desperate mothers and children in diapers.
 Not the wall he wants to erect to keep the huddled masses of Central America from contaminating the descendants of the huddled masses who fled Eastern and Southern Europe, Germany, Ireland, England, and Scotland.
 Not that wall.
-I’m thinking about the other one, the one that when I was growing up loomed far larger in the American imagination than our southern border.
+I’m thinking about the other one, the one that when I was growing up loomed far larger in the American imagination than anything built on our southern border.
 It loomed large in the imagination of the world.
 I’m thinking of the Berlin Wall, the wall that for nearly three decades symbolized the division of Europe and the split of the world into enemy camps of East and West.
 It was the wall that American presidents routinely stood in front of to demand its removal, the wall before which President Kennedy in 1961 announced he was a “BEERliner” and the wall President Reagan in 1987 demanded Gorbachev tear down.
 It was a wall erected in 1961 and dismantled in 1990 a year after the East German government imploded.
 It stood for twenty-nine years.
 Twenty-nine years of a country cut in two, twenty-nine years of families not being able to see one another, twenty-nine years of a wall stopping people from going where they wanted, away from a political regime that wasn’t working for them, from an economy that struggled.

 This vast and complex apparatus of physical and psychological control was overwhelming to the traveler.
 It was meant to be.
 You were jumpy with nervous tension, but also somehow lamed.
 As you watched the guards search your car or peer angrily at your passport, dullness and lethargy crept over you.
 You prayed they wouldn’t find the stack of West German magazines at the bottom of the basket of bananas.